5 Steps for Managing Employee Attrition

 Step Two: Prioritize Training and Professional Development

-Sometimes the root cause of the problem is connected to the lack of training opportunities, a faulty onboarding process for new hires, or a lack of professional development resources.
+Sometimes the root cause of the problem is connected to the lack of training opportunities, a faulty onboarding process for new hires, or a lack of career growth and professional development resources.
 If your team members don’t feel they have the resources to develop professionally, they’ll seek new opportunities.
 The same rules apply to new hires.
 If they feel like they don’t have support or the resources, they may start to look for new opportunities or “silent quit.”

 For this step, you’ll need to break your employees into two groups: New hires and current employees.